 How do you reflect on yourself now as a veteran actress, if I may use that term, still working all the time, still with a busy schedule?

-I actually take great pride in my career, I feel tremendously blessed and very lucky.
+I actually take great pride in my career; I feel tremendously blessed and very lucky.
 I also work extremely hard.
-Different friends of my age who used to act, like Kim Darby who was in “True Grit” , they always jokingly say that nobody works as hard as I do.
+Different friends of my age who used to act, like Kim Darby, who was in “True Grit” , always jokingly say that nobody works as hard as I do.
 My career is an enormous source of peace and pride for me.

 What about the responsibilities that you have as an actress?
 How do you cope with them?

-The responsibility that I feel is always the same: it’s about illuminating an aspect of the human condition through the characters that I play.
-That’s always been my objective and need, whether it’s comedy or deeply dramatic, to touch people in ways that they may have not be able to access for themselves.
-I do think that I have the capacity to understand and relate to many different kinds of behaviors and characters, it’s just something inherent to me, and then there is the incredible training that I had as an actress and the joy I have in moving from one genre to another which is something that has always been very important to me.
-Right after “Victor/Victoria” I did “Choose me” which was the total opposite.
-Some people wanted me to do more of these highly comedic roles, but I didn’t want to be typecast, that’s not why I became an actress.
-I didn’t want to be a personality, I really wanted to be an actress.
+The responsibility that I feel is always the same; it’s about illuminating an aspect of the human condition through the characters that I play.
+That’s always been my objective and need, whether it’s comedy or deeply dramatic, to touch people in ways that they may not have been able to access for themselves.
+I do think that I can understand and relate to many different kinds of behaviors and characters, it’s just something inherent to me, and then there is the incredible training that I had as an actress and the joy I have in moving from one genre to another which is something that has always been very important to me.
+Right after “Victor/Victoria,” I did “Choose Me,” which was the total opposite.
+Some people wanted me to do more of these highly comedic roles, but I didn’t want to be typecast; that’s not why I became an actress.
+I didn’t want to be a personality.
+I wanted to be an actress.

 What advice would you give to young actors who start in this business?

-Training, in my opinion, is imperative; having a solid base to fall back on when you are in situations which may not encourage you to lean on your director.
-You need to have some kind of a craft you can call your own so that you can bring the part essentially, and to develop an inner core that will allow you to handle enormous rejections, that is an absolute part of this business.
+Training, in my opinion, is imperative; having a solid base to fall back on when you are in situations that may not encourage you to lean on your director.
+You need to have a craft you can call your own, so that you can bring the part essentially, and to develop an inner core that will allow you to handle enormous rejections; that is an absolute part of this business.